YoussefAssaf/weld_characterization/README.md

 # Pipeline
-__Reminder:__ This repository doesn't contain the source code with the pipeline as it is a propertie of EPRI.
+__Reminder:__ This repository doesn't contain the source code with the pipeline as it is a property of EPRI.

 Here is a visual sketch of the pipeline: